 From time to time, countries will impose economic sanctions against other countries for political reasons.
 These sanctions often change over time as international relations improve or worsen.
 The sanctions can apply to specific countries, companies, and/ or individuals.

-Sanctions change quickly and need to be monitored closely.
-Sanctions regimes are individual to the enacting country and sanctioned country/person, so a tailored strategy is needed in each case.
-When we are doing business in or delivering to a new country, or delivering to a new client we need to ascertain that no sanctions apply.
-Archer Legal should be contacted for any new country entry or for new clients.
+Sanctions, including a list of sanctioned countries, are discussed in greater depth in the Sanctions Policy.
+See Reference materials below.

 As a general rule, no Archer location should conduct any business in or with a sanctioned country.
-Any exception requires the prior written approval of the General Counsel.
+Any exception requires the prior written approval of the Chief Compliance Officer/Compliance Counsel.
 In some cases, sanctions imposed by one country may conflict with the laws of another country (see anti-boycott laws section below).
-If you face this situation, contact the General Counsel who will assess the situation or arrange for local counsel to advise you on the conflict.
+If you face this situation, contact the Chief Compliance Officer/ Compliance Counsel who will assess the situation or arrange for local counsel to advise you on the conflict.